 This book was originally titled, Jack: C.S.
 Lewis and His Times, and the author, who headed the English department at Malvern College in Worcestershire, was a friend of Lewis’s and occasional attendee of meetings of the Inklings.
 He met Lewis in 1934 when the latter became the former’s tutor at Oxford, and remained apparently close friends with him until Lewis’s death in 1963.
 I sought out this book because a recent biographer of Lewis cited it as one of the three best biographies of him (see the parenthetical second sentence in this post), and I was not disappointed.
+(Addendum: In Between Heaven and Hell, the estimable Peter Kreeft says (120) this is the “best of the Lewis bios.”)

 The book is well-written and thorough, without being overstuffed, and contains good summaries of Lewis’s works.
 The author’s personal relationship with Lewis gives him valuable insights into the great man’s life.